 To start the tool, grasp the handle and side handle firmly.
-Push the lock-off button forward and squeeze the paddle switch.
+Disengage the lock out lever by pushing forward and then squeeze in the paddle switch towards the body of the tool.

 To stop the tool, release the paddle switch.
 Make sure the tool comes to a complete stop before laying the tool down.